avg —

 FAQ

-How long does this porridge keep? +
+How long does the finished porridge keep? +

 - Comment